IPFC/Inter-Planetary-Flash-Cards/README.md

 Please stay tuned for more updates and detailed explanations for users and developers.

-# Build & Install Instructions

-As this is a very new project, if you want to run it now, you need to run it locally.
-Hopefully it will be hosted in the very near future.

 ## Development Instructions

 1. Clone the entire repo